sav-che/TL-2/Authors/Winter, (Heinrich) Georg {std. G. Wint.}.md

-> [!cite] BHL link: this entry starts at [page 380](https://www.biodiversitylibrary.org/item/103250#page/440/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 380](https://www.biodiversitylibrary.org/page/33066720) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Winter, \[Heinrich\] Georg (1848-1887), German (Sachsen) mycologist, son of the publisher Adolph Winter; trained to succeed his father as publisher in Leipzig and Giessen; studied natural sciences at the University of Leipzig 1870-1872; id.
 München 1872-1873 and Halle 1873; Dr. phil.
 Leipzig 1873; lecturer for botany at the Zürich Polytechnic 1876-1883, habil. ib.
-1878; editor of Hedwigia 1879-1887; from 1883 in Leipzig in charge of the publication of the fungi for the second edition of Rabenhorst's Kryptogamenflora. (*G. Wint.*).
+1878; editor of Hedwigia 1879-1887; from 1883 in Leipzig in charge of the publication of the fungi for the second edition of Rabenhorst's Kryptogamenflora.
+**Abbreviated name**: *G. Wint.*

 #### Herbarium and types